ReflxctionDev/ReflxctionDev/README.md

 ### [AutoMSG](https://reflxctiondev.github.io/AutoMSG)
 My first ever made Hypixel mod.
 With it's countless features and great functionality, this mod was the #1 decision for lazy people
 ### [NameFormatter](https://reflxctiondev.github.io/NameFormatter)
 My first "serious" mod to be released.
-This mod was made in order to support the Guild-vs-Guild team in my Hypixel guild (Impurity), which highlights guild members in order to simplify hunting enemies ;)
+This mod was made in order to support the Guild-vs-Guild team in my Hypixel guild (Impurity), which highlights guild members in order to simplify hunting enemies, although this has really improved my skills in caching and using Gradle
 ### [Nerd-Alert](https://reflxctiondev.github.io/Nerd-Alert)
-Probably one of the funniest mods founded on Earth,
+Probably one of the funniest mods founded on Earth.
+What this does is show an alert everytime a nerd joins, funny enough, many people use it :P